Comparisons

 Reader, from the Readwise team, is the premium choice for serious readers.
 It handles articles, PDFs, email newsletters, and ebooks, with best-in-class highlighting and a spaced-repetition review system that resurfaces your highlights over time.
 It has AI features too.

-The catch is price and complexity: at $12/month with no free tier, it’s the most expensive option here, and it’s built for heavy knowledge workers rather than casual savers.
+The catch is price and complexity: at roughly $10–12/month with no permanent free tier, it’s the most expensive option here, and it’s built for heavy knowledge workers rather than casual savers.

 - Pros: Outstanding highlighting + review, AI features, handles every format.